ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

 ### Development Roadmap / Progress

 I'm not entirely sure where the best place to begin is.
-I do not have a enough experience to know how to design this kind of software.
+I do not have enough experience to know how to design this kind of software.
 I'll be using a lot of trial and error.
-Here is my imagined development Path.
+Here is my imagined Development Path.

 -   [x] Medication Creation and Management
 -   [x] Builder Pattern